 Maarten van Schaik

-Since Maarten van Schaik graduated in 1997 at the Rietveld academy in Amsterdam, he has developed his own unique style of Photography.
-His work is made during long walks in the city and its outskirts.
-He worked in such various places as Las Vegas, Sevilla, Bangkok, Londen, New York, Amsterdam and Brussels.
+Maarten van Schaik graduated in 1997 at the Rietveld academy in Amsterdam and developed his own unique style of photography.
+Van Schaik works mainly as an artist-photographer with a passion for experiment and autonomous, artistic street photography.
+Besides, he works on commission.
+In the last twenty years, works by Van Schaik were exhibited at several places in the Netherlands and abroad.
+Most of his works were made during long walks in the city and its outskirts.
+He visited various places as Las Vegas, Sevilla, Bangkok, Londen, New York, Amsterdam and Brussels.

-In the end he tries to stay as close as possible to his original way of thinking, which maybe defies itself best as: seeing one thing in everything and seeing everything in one thing, or: seeing the importance of the seemingly unimportant.
+In the end Maarten van Schaik tries to stay as close as possible to his original way of thinking, which maybe defies itself best as: seeing one thing in everything and seeing everything in one thing, or: seeing the importance of the seemingly unimportant.

 Click here for a CV